Pepijn98/newtab/README.md

 Feel free to clone, fork and modify however you want.

 ## Install
-To install this as an extension, go to the extension page of whatever chromium browser you have an load unpacked extension.
+To install this as an extension, go to the extension page of whatever chromium browser you have and load unpacked extension.

 ## TODO
 - Small backend for google search suggestions.